-Video evidence from the Veterans Victory House in Walterboro, South Carolina, shows an extended altercation between two residents while nursing home staff looked on.
+Video evidence from the Veterans Victory House in Walterboro, South Carolina, shows an extended altercation between two residents while nursing home staff looked on, constituting abuse.

 The nursing home’s report claimed that a resident swung at another resident during mealtime and simultaneously threw lukewarm coffee at the same resident.
 The facility’s report also said that a Certified Nursing Assistant (CNA) removed the attacking resident’s utensil when they intervened.
 When the surveyor reviewed this account, they asked to see the video of the incident, which revealed a very different story.